What do 2000, 2004, 2008, 2012, 2016, and 2020 have in common?

 - Bush vs. Gore 2000:

 Did you learn something from this post?
-Analyzing body language can be a great way to know what Trump or Biden is really thinking in the next Presidential debate, regardless of what they say.
+Analyzing body language can be a great way to know what Trump or Biden is really thinking, regardless of what they say.
 If you’re interested in learning more, you can check out last year’s post I made about how our brains affect the way we vote.